 The last component, DHT, also plays a crucial role in making Holochain possible.
 DHT is already popular and is already used in file-sharing applications such as BitTorrent.

 DHT enables peers to validate their own data using a cryptographic hash.
 This way, each piece of data is preserved with signature validated, confirming that the data has been committed to its local chain.

 Multi-party transactions are also made possible using DHT.
 By doing so, it creates a crossing of chains, which further helps validate the whole set of transactions.
 Others can now publish your transactions, which makes them valid.
 The meta-data is frequently used to improve performance,

 If the hash value is not matched during the crossing of chains, the transactions are invalidated by the network.

 This leads us to the end of our Holochain Guide.
-Here, we discovered about Holochcain, what makes it different from blockchain and its key features.
+Here, we discovered about Holochain, what makes it different from blockchain, and its key features.
 We also went deep into the Holochain architecture to understand how it works and what makes Holochain apps so great!